-To David Make Dear her Maker - Sorry this pot bunice !
-Januating idea, wave function of the universe" (the universe in his case as a Wheeler De Witt equation boson wavefunction).
+because 8 years later he organized a seminar at Tufts U. (1990) on a closely related concept: "the wave function of the universe" (the universe in his case as a Wheeler De Witt equation boson wavefunction).
 Allen Guth and Stephan Hawking also attended.